EXCLUSIVE-Disney looks for cost savings, ponders layoffs-sources

 The company also made cuts at its publishing unit last year, and cut workers at its studio in 2011.

-"This is not necessarily a negative thing," said Michael Morris, an analyst with Davenport and Co who has a buy recommendation on the stock but was not aware of the review.
+"This is not necessarily a negative thing," said Michael Morris, an analyst with Davenport and Company who has a buy recommendation on the stock but was not aware of the review.

 "It speaks to a fiscally responsible management."